 So were a large pack of jackal, plovers and African spoonbills, kongoni, zebra so thirsty they waded deep into waters frequented by crocs, and finally, a crash of white rhino.

 You can see much in only 2-3 hours; bring a spare camera battery.
-Will Knocker will bring coffee, binoculars, insights, and maneuver his 4 wheel drive with a roof hatch, ideal for witnessing dawn in Africa.
 There’s nothing like it, and you will be doing your part to support Kenya’s oldest national park, founded in 1946.